Azure/azapi-vscode/README.md

-# Terraform azurerm-restapi Provider Visual Studio Code Extension
+# Terraform AzApi Provider Visual Studio Code Extension

-The Terraform azurerm-restapi Provider Visual Studio Code (VS Code) extension adds editing features like completion/hover/diagnositics for [terraform-provider-azurerm-restapi](https://github.com/Azure/terraform-provider-azurerm-restapi) Terraform files using the [Terraform azurerm-restapi Provider Language Server](https://github.com/ms-henglu/azurerm-restapi-lsp).
+The Terraform AzApi Provider Visual Studio Code (VS Code) extension adds editing features like completion/hover/diagnositics for [terraform-provider-azapi](https://github.com/Azure/terraform-provider-azapi) Terraform files using the [Terraform AzApi Provider Language Server](https://github.com/Azure/azapi-lsp).

 ## Features

-- Manages the [Terraform azurerm-restapi Provider Language Server](https://github.com/ms-henglu/azurerm-restapi-lsp), exposing its features:
+- Manages the [Terraform AzApi Provider Language Server](https://github.com/Azure/azapi-lsp), exposing its features:
-- Completion of `azurerm-restapi` resources
+- Completion of `azapi` resources
-- Completion of allowed azure resource types when input `type` in `azurerm-restapi` resources
+- Completion of allowed azure resource types when input `type` in `azapi` resources
-- Completion of allowed azure resource properties when input `body` in `azurerm-restapi` resources, limitation: it only works when use `jsonencode` function to build the JSON
+- Completion of allowed azure resource properties when input `body` in `azapi` resources, limitation: it only works when use `jsonencode` function to build the JSON
-- Show hint when hover on `azurerm-restapi` resources
+- Show hint when hover on `azapi` resources
 - Diagnostics to indicate schema errors as you type

 ## Usage